Egg Fu

 Egg Fu is a fictional character appearing in DC Comics publications and related media, commonly as an adversary of the superhero Wonder Woman.
-Most frequently represented as an enormous sentient egg (and often of Chinese descent), he was created by Robert Kanigher and Ross Andru in 1965's Wonder Woman #157, being the first villain in the series to receive a multi-issue arc.
+Most frequently represented as an enormous sentient Chinese egg, he was created by Robert Kanigher and Ross Andru in 1965's Wonder Woman #157, being the first villain in the series to receive a multi-issue arc.
 Over the years, multiple versions of the character have appeared with varying backstories and alternative names (including Egg Fu the Fifth, Chang Tzu, and Dr. Yes) to battle not only Wonder Woman, but also the Metal Men (as Dr. Yes), Checkmate (as Chang Tzu) and Harley Quinn (as Eggy).

 In early appearances, the character was a Yellow Peril ethnic stereotype, complete with caricatured Asian facial features and a strong Chinese accent.
 Later appearances of the character maintain his Asian ethnicity while de-emphasizing his historically racialized characterization and removing overt associations with Chinese culture and language.